szabgab/crystal-mine.cr/README.md

 * Create web interface to display data from database
 * Write tests to check the web interface
+* Use templates
+* List all the names on the front page

 * Move application inside Docker container and docker-compose
 * Deploy application